 With more than 120 hand-made (as in, not created by some weird algorithm) puzzles in the main mode, there’s plenty of brainteasers here, and that’s just the beginning too.
 Infinite mode, in spite of being ‘limited’ to a randomly generated 5×5 grid of multi-color tiles, is where the replay value lies, featuring online leaderboards and several difficulty modes.
 Flip until there are no more moves, but keep in mind that you only get one point per move, no matter how many colors are matched (the grid may feature more than one match, none of which will be ‘triggered’ until you make a move).
 On a related note, best I could do on Infinite Mode’s ‘hard’ difficulty was a meager 12.
 At least it’s double digits, though!
 That’s something… right?

 All in all, Dissembler is an easy recommendation (even if the game is anything but), featuring a lot of content to sift through and a nice, clean interface with nothing to get in the way of all the tile flipping you’ll be doing.
-Game even lets you quit whenever, automatically saving progress for later continuation – an incredibly useful inclusion for those only able to play in short bursts, ya know?
+The game even lets you quit whenever, automatically saving progress for later continuation – an incredibly useful inclusion for those only able to play in short bursts, ya know?

-That said, once you get into a groove, flipping tiles and solving level after level, unless something else absolutely demands your attention, chances are ‘short bursts’ is not how you’ll be taking on this challenging puzzler.
+That said, once you get into a groove, flipping tiles and solving level after level unless something else absolutely demands your attention, chances are ‘short bursts’ is not how you’ll be taking on this challenging puzzler.
 See ya on the leaderboards!